How to Do the Bernina Express as a Day Trip from Milan [2023]

 Follow us along in our vlog from our amazing time on The Bernina Express and in St. Moritz!

-The train ride itself may only be three hours, but the transportation from your accommodation to the stop where you get on and then the transportation back to your accommodation from where you get off can add significant time to your day.
+The Bernina Express train ride itself may only be three hours, but the transportation from your accommodation to the stop where you get on and then the transportation back to your accommodation from where you get off can add significant time to your day.

 How Do I Take Bernina Express from Milan?